kushidesign/kushi/README.md

 # Adding Font Resources
 You can use the `kushi.core/add-font-face` macro to load a local font from a file.<br>
 This will add an `@font-face` block to the css file generated by kushi.<br>
+The `:src` entry must be a path (string), or vector of paths if you want to specify multiple urls.
-The location of the font file must be a path, relative the location of the generated css file.<br>
+The path(s) must be relative to the location of the generated css file.<br>
 You could also use a remote url to load a hosted font file.
 ```Clojure
 (add-font-face {:font-family "FiraCodeRegular"